NikitaKhomenko/buff.client/README.md

   <br>
 </h1>

 BUFF application is a wallet and main user application.
-It listens to a blockchain node and sends transactions, creates p2p connection with others.
+It listens comunicates with blockchain node and sends transactions.
+Creates p2p connection with others.
-Buff application is neccessary in order to earn miney for gaming.
-For this stage of development it provisioned with OverWolf client and OverWolf based logger.
+Buff application is neccessary in order to earn money for gaming.
+For this stage of development it provisioned with OverWolf client and OverWolf based application [buff-tracker](https://github.com/buffgame/buff-tracker/tree/description).
 Built on top of electron framework.

 Buff application provides all neccessary functionallity as a wallet, marketplace and it is responsible for game tracking.
-Currently it works with Dota 2 and Legue of Legends.
+Currently it works with [Dota 2](http://www.dota2.com/play/) and [League of Legends](https://play.na.leagueoflegends.com/en_US).

-You will be able to install and try it after Release of 1.0. version.
+You will be able to install and try it after version 1.0 release.

 ## Run

-Currently you can check what is done by clnning this repo from GitHub and run:
+Currently you can check what is done by clonning this repo from GitHub and run:

 ```
 $ npm install